Cacti/cacti/README.md

 PHP Must also be compiled as a standalone cgi or cli binary.
 This is required for data gathering via cron.

+## Note on php-snmp

+We mark the php-snmp module as optional.
+So long as you are not using ipv6 devices, or using snmpv3 engine id's or contexts, then using php-snmp should be safe.
+Otherwise, you should consider uninstalling the php-snmp module as it will create problems.
+We are aware of the problem with php-snmp and looking to get involved in the php project to resolve these issues.

 ## Note About RRDtool

 RRDtool is available in multiple versions and a majority of them are supported by Cacti.
 Please remember to confirm your Cacti settings for the RRDtool version if you having problem rendering graphs.